annotatedtmg/annotatedtmg/tmg/unreleased-_f.md

 Out of our house \\
 Into a two-story apartment building across town \\
-With a swingset and a sandbox out in the parking lot \\
+With a swingset in a sandbox in the middle of a parking lot \\
 And a laundry room with four glistening washing machines \\
 And two dryers